ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 For this tutorial, you need:
 - An [{{site.data.keyword.cloud}} Platform account](https://cloud.ibm.com){: external}
 - An [instance of IBM Cloud Object Storage](/objectstorage/create) (must be a paid service plan instance)

-Apply promotional code that is included below.

-IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_full}}.
-The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
-To qualify for this offer you must be a new paid user of Cloud Object Storage.
-{: remember}

-1. Create or log into an IBM Cloud Paygo, Subscription account.
-1. Within IBM Cloud console click **Manage** then **Billing & Usage** from the drop-down list.
-1. Select **Promotions and Credits** from the navigation bar on the left.
-1. Click **Apply a promo code**.
-1. Enter **Promo Code SECURECS**, click **verify** and then **apply**.

-Once the credit has been successfully applied, you can review your credit balance at any time by following steps 2-3.
-{: note}

 ## Create a new {{site.data.keyword.cos_short}} bucket
 {: #create-cos-bucket}